lsst/rtn-045/index.rst

 When using other plotting packages, transformations might be needed in order to match the afwDisplay default.
 See the LSST Science Pipelines documentation about `Image Indexing <https://pipelines.lsst.io/modules/lsst.afw.image/indexing-conventions.html>`_.

-Since use of "extent" is necessary for displaying a WCS overlay for deepCoadds, use it all the time:
+Since use of "extent" is necessary for displaying a WCS overlay for ``deepCoadds``, use it all the time:

 ::